lasinducharith/ballerina-rest-service/README.md

 ```

 ## <a name="running-in-composer"></a> Running Service in Ballerina Composer
+(This is an optional step to familiarize Ballerina Composer)

+The Ballerina Composer provides a flexible and powerful browser-based tool for creating your Ballerina programs.
+This section only describes how to open and execute already created .bal files, but ballerina composer is intended to be used for visually developing an integration.

 Start Composer https://ballerinalang.org/docs/quick-tour/quick-tour/#run-the-composer

 Navigate to File -> Open Program Directory, and pick the project folder (hello-ballerina).
 Click on helloService.bal.

 Click on **Run**(Ctrl+Shift+R) button in the tool bar, to start the service